Fatah-Hamas agreement gives unity government control over Gaza

 There was no initial comment on Thursday's breakthrough from Israel, which is celebrating a religious holiday.

-Israel froze U.S.-brokered peace talks with Abbas when the unity deal was first announced in April and urged the world not to recognise the new government.
-It regards Hamas, which refuses to recognise the Jewish state, as a terrorist group.
+Israel froze U.S.-brokered peace talks with Abbas when the unity deal was first announced in April and urged the world not to recognize the new government.
+It regards Hamas, which refuses to recognize the Jewish state, as a terrorist group.

 Fifty days of conflict in Gaza between Hamas and Israel ended late last month.